gldraphael/chordsheet-editor/README.md

 [Link to the Editor](https://gldraphael.github.io/chordsheet-editor/)

 Chordsheet editor is a webapp to create chordsheets: sheets with lyrics and chords alone.
-The project is still under development.
+_The project is still under development._

+If you're only intereseted in the generation of the preview markup, check this repo: [`gldraphael/chordsheet`](https://github.com/gldraphael/chordsheet).

 ## TODO List